Chance Political Party: Chance

 Soon after Ilan Shor announced the creation of the Chance.
 Duties.
 Realization bloc, the Ours party renamed itself the Chance party, and the Moldovan TV presenter Alexei Lungu became the leader of the party.
-Lungu claimed that the Chance party is liberal.

 The party was excluded from 2023 Moldovan local elections two days before polling stations opened.
 This was announced by Prime Minister Dorin Recean, saying that the decision was made by the Commission for Emergency Situations (CSE).
 The party tried to appeal this decision.

 On 14 July 2025, the Moldovan Central Electoral Commission released the list of parties that would be eligible to run in the 2025 Moldovan parliamentary elections.
 The Chance party being one of the parties that were excluded from the list.

 Ideology

 In its statute, the party states its commitment to the principles of social democracy and mixed economy, and defines itself as a centre-left or a broadly left-wing party.
 The party also declared itself liberal.
 The leader of the party, Alexei Lungu, promotes geopolitical non-alignment of Moldova, arguing that "people should not go east or west and beg for money, no matter what the conditions are".
 Chance party promises to "work for the development of the country", bring investors into "concrete projects", and ensure that "justice is not a tool used for political vendettas".
 The party is closely associated with the banned Șor Party and Ilan Shor.
 The Prime Minister of Moldova Dorin Recean accused the Chance Party of being a simple rename, and a direct continuation, of the banned Șor Party.

-Amongst the party's proposals are two programs – “Moldovan Village” and “Moldovan City”, which aim to modernize "every village and every city" in Moldova, and within which city halls will benefit from financial support.
-The party also pledged to prioritize social welfare, and proposed to provide an additional payment of 1,000 lei to every pensioner whose pension is currently less than 5,000 lei.